audihurrr/GameOfWar/scratchpad.md

 # Game Of War Design "notepad"

+## PURPOSE
+This application will function similar to a game of war.

 ## List of components in the game
 * the game itself,
 * two players,